Small Changes, Big Impact: Demographic Bias in LLM-Based Hiring Through Subtle Sociocultural Markers in Anonymised Resumes: Introduction

 \paragraph{Research Questions.} We organise our investigation around three core research questions: \textbf{RQ1 (Demographic Recoverability):} Can LLMs infer gender and ethnicity from anonymised resumes containing only sociocultural markers, and which marker categories drive this inference? \textbf{RQ2 (Outcome Bias):} How do demographic markers alter hiring outcomes under two complementary evaluation paradigms: (a) \textit{Direct Comparison} (a 1v1 forced-choice between two candidates) and (b) \textit{Score \& Shortlist} (independent scoring of a pool to find top-scoring candidates), and how sensitive are these outcomes to prompt variations? \textbf{RQ3 (Demographic Disparities):} Which demographic groups receive the most and least favourable treatment, and how do these disparities manifest across models and settings?

-\paragraph{Contributions.} Our work makes three key contributions: (1) We introduce a generalisable evaluation framework (Figure~\ref{fig:overview}) comprising \num{4100} resumes with controlled demographic markers that diagnoses hiring biases in LLMs via \textit{Direct Comparison (1v1)} and \textit{Score \& Shortlist}, with prompt sensitivity analysis that surface distinct bias pathways.
-(2) We provide empirical evidence that LLMs can infer demographic stereotypes from subtle markers (language suffices for ethnicity; hobbies/activities drive gender inference) and that these inferences can propagate to hiring outcomes.
-(3) We demonstrate that prompting for decision rationale, as an interpretability and debiasing strategy, neither guarantees nor systematically improves fairness and can paradoxically amplify bias in certain models.
+\paragraph{Contributions.} Our work makes three key contributions: (1) We introduce a generalisable evaluation framework (Figure~\ref{fig:overview}) comprising \num{4100} resumes with controlled demographic markers that diagnose hiring biases in LLMs under 2 hiring settings: \textit{Direct Comparison (1v1)} and \textit{Score \& Shortlist}.
+(2) We provide empirical evidence that LLMs can infer demographic stereotypes from subtle markers (language suffices for ethnicity; hobbies/activities drive gender inference) and that these inferences co-occur with systematic hiring outcome disparities.
+(3) We demonstrate that prompting for decision rationale, as an interpretability and debiasing strategy, neither guarantees nor improves fairness, and can paradoxically amplify bias in certain models.